Jayamalar11/myagv_2023_jn/README.md

 Enter waypoint name:
 ```

-The pose is automatically saved into:
+The current robot pose is automatically saved to:

 ```
 waypoints.yaml